peabodyAdmin/graphiti/aiden/docs/01-business_rules.md

 **Enforcement:** API

 **Category:** Invariant
-**Description:** A ProcessStep CANNOT depend on steps defined later in the Process step array. `dependsOn` must reference steps that appear earlier.
+**Description:** A ProcessStep CANNOT depend on steps defined later in the Process step array. `DEPENDS_ON` edges must target steps that appear earlier.

 **Rationale:** Ensures execution order is deterministic and parseable.